NEVER DOUBT THAT A SMALL GROUP OF THOUGHTFUL, COMMITTED CITIZENS CAN CHANGE THE WORLD; INDEED, IT'S THE ONLY THING THAT EVER HAS. MARGARET MEAD

 Millie was appointed New Zealand CEO in October 2017 having been a senior staff member with THP Australia since 2010.
 She has spent extensive time delivering transformational leadership programmes for corporate partners and individuals in villages across India, Bangladesh, Africa and Latin America.

 Millie is passionate about the work of The Hunger Project and the awakening of the human spirit as a result.
 The reciprocal nature of the work inspires Millie; THP effectively tackles the world’s most solvable problem – hunger and poverty, whilst supporting people in unlocking their potential and building a more fulfilling and purposeful life.
 The Hunger Project truly shapes who you are and what you are capable of in the world.

-Millie brings extensive experience in building partnerships, fundraising and community engagement to help THP New Zealand strengthen and elevate its role in ending hunger by 2030.
+Millie brings extensive experience in building partnerships, fundraising and community engagement to help THP New Zealand strengthen and elevate its role towards the sustainable end of hunger by 2030.

 ROBERT BANKS, CHAIR